 The substantial glass cabinet in the picture below divides the large room in two, and there is a lot of glowing old fashioned wood with wall space for dramatic weaponry; plus there are miniatures and books.
 Films such as Tintin, District 9, Lord of the Rings and The Hobbit all had major contributions from Weta and all are represented here.

-The only downside to Weta Cave shop is that we believe it’s too small for the crowds that visit – it is full of magic and wonderful things, such as the superb costume of ‘armour’ with faux chainmaille, signed copies of books, and models.
-Unfortunately, as the growing crowd waits for each Window on the Workshop Tour they take up a heap of space in the shop – this place begs for more space for its treasures to be enjoyed.
+The only downside to Weta Cave shop is that we believe it’s too small for the crowds that visit – it is full of magic and wonderful things, such as the superb costume of ‘armour’ with faux chain maille, signed copies of books, and models.
+Plans for expanding the shop were in hand when we visited.

 The outside of the shop is a bit of a show stopper as we saw last week and you trace your way back out of the door to the Window on Weta Workshop Tour.

 The Window on Weta Workshop Tour is very popular.
 You get a look behind the scenes to see how things develop and created.
 Tours sell out fast so fast that we recommend you book, especially during the school holidays.

 I went with my partner and our tour began as our guide, a young lady who works in the Weta sculpture department, led us around the side of the building and we entered a small room that held a few items that represented the skills and artistry of Weta.

 She asked if there were many foreign visitors in the group and it turned out we have one British family and several groups of American visitors.
 One worked at the Disney Imaginarium which sounded really cool.

 As we enter the Workshop exhibition space, our guide shows us how many of the weapons used in the films Weta has worked on.
 These are often cast using a cheap form of rubbery material.
 The rubbery stuff is used to cast lots of ray guns for extras to use in films like District 9 and Avatar.